Noam-Elron/soduku-solver/README.md

 "# soduku-solver"
 ![Sudoku GUI](images/gui-img.jpg)

-Currently model constantly predicts (1 as 4) and (7 as 8) and (7 as 4), next attempt will be with a model created on a custom dataset that i will make.

 Adaptive Thresholding Values:
 Blocksize: 9                 # On board_web2 a square's side dissapears - only when size is less than 500x500